nnaumenko/metaf/readme.md

 * Sunshine duration
 * Density altitude
 * Largest hailstone size
 * Military report issuer identifier
+* Report schedule and stauts remarks FIRST, LAST, NEXT, etc
+* Remarks indicating visibility of sun and moon

 ## Roadmap

-Version 6.0.0 is currently planned (no release date set), with a number of new groups to be added (the candidates are runway wind, additional sea surface groups, first/last report, next scheduled report time remarks, variable cloud cover, additional visibility groups etc).

-There are also plans to change the handling of CNL keyword because some cancelled reports have additional remarks and some reports use CNL as a part of plain-text remark.
-Currently Metaf is unable to parse such reports.

-After version 6.0.0 is released, the priority is to fix bugs, improve test coverage and documentation, and perform 'under the hood' changes such as optimisation and refactoring.
+After version 6.0.0 the priority is to fix bugs, improve test coverage and documentation, , perform 'under the hood' changes such as optimisation and refactoring, and add alternative variants for group which Metaf is already able to parse.

 ## Acknowledgements